 The end of 2014 has seen a lot of drastic changes as far as Google and SEO is concerned.
 With Google on a mission to eliminate low content sites and broken pages, SEO marketers are having a hard time coping up.
 The dreaded Panda 4.1 is finally here, bringing with it a wave of restlessness within the SEO industry.
 All their known techniques are failing, fast.
 So what do we do to overcome this problem?
 The answer is pretty simple.
 We try and understand Google, and evolve accordingly.

-A penalty can either be manual or an algorithmic one.
-A manual penalty happens when someone from the Google team reviews your site and deems it to be penalized, if it does not meet with Google’s guidelines.
+A penalty can either be a manual or an algorithmic one.
+A manual penalty happens when someone from the Google team reviews your site and deems it to be penalized if it does not meet Google’s guidelines.
 An algorithmic penalty happens because of Panda and Hummingbird updates.

-Overall, I think that progress is not possible without deviation from the norm, and until now, during the early age of SEO, malpractices are being used to boost the search optimization.
-Black hat SEO might not be visible to the eye of the user, but it cannot escape the all seeing eye of Google.
-It might seem like the difficult path, which it is, but it is the correct way of going about things.
+Overall, I think that progress is not possible without deviation from the norm, and until now, during the early age of SEO, malpractices are being used to boost search optimization.
+Black hat SEO might not be visible to the eye of the user, but it cannot escape the all-seeing eye of Google.
+It might seem like a difficult path, which it is, but it is the correct way of going about things.

 Google does not want to trouble SEOs, on the contrary, it aims at providing a satisfactory user experience, and all these penalties imposed give SEO the encouragement to take care of such problems and meet with the Google guidelines.
 If followed, it can considerably give your site traffic a boost and also gain goodwill with your users.

 Editor’s Note: This article was originally published in DECEMBER 2015 by WEBITMD.
 It has since been updated to reflect current best practices, services, and capabilities.